-- We have a transparent corporate structure, with approval rights of our general meeting of shareholders for any significant change in the identity or nature of our Company or business; - Each share of our common stock confers the right to cast one vote at the general meeting of shareholders; - Our directors are appointed for one year terms; - We do not have a poison pill in place;

-- We only have outstanding common stock, and no priority, preference or other shares with special voting rights are issued, and cannot be issued without majority shareholder approval; - Any issuance of common or preference shares, for any reason, is subject to the approval of the general meeting of shareholders; and - We allow special meetings of our shareholders to be called upon the written request of shareholders holding at least 10% of our outstanding voting stock.
+- We have a transparent corporate structure, with approval rights of our general meeting of shareholders for any significant change in the identity or nature of our Company or business; - Each share of our common stock confers the right to cast one vote at the general meeting of shareholders: - Our directors are appointed for one year terms; - We do not have a poison pill in place; - We only have outstanding common stock, and no preference shares are issued, and such shares cannot be issued without majority shareholder approval; - Our share capital consists only of common shares and preference shares, no priority or other shares with special voting rights are included in our share capital; - Any issuance of common or preference shares, for any reason, is subject to the approval of the general meeting of shareholders; and - We allow special meetings of our shareholders to be called upon the written request of shareholders holding at least 10% of our outstanding voting stock.

-The Board, as well as the management team and the NXP Ethics Committee, promote openness and engagement through a SpeakUp grievance mechanism.
+The Board, as well as the management team and the NXP Ethics Committee, promote openness and engagement through SpeakUp, a confidential reporting system described in more detail below.
 Furthermore, we maintain a Code of Conduct in order to promote a culture of good governance, excellence and consistency that applies to all of our directors, officers and employees and complies with the requirements of the Sarbanes-Oxley Act of 2002, and the rules thereunder, as well as applicable Nasdaq listing standards.
 A copy of the Code of Conduct is available on our Investor Relations website at http://investors.nxp.com under the "Corporate Governance" section.
-We will post any amendments to, or waivers from, our Code of Conduct (to the extent applicable to any director or any of our executive officers) to this website.
+We will post any amendments to, or waivers from, our Code of Conduct (to the extent applicable to any director or any of our executive officers) on this website.

 The Code of Conduct outlines our general commitment to be a responsible social partner and the way in which we attempt to interact with our stakeholders, including shareholders, suppliers, customers, employees and the market.
 The Code of Conduct expresses our commitment to an economically, socially and ethically sustainable way of working.
-It covers our policy on a diverse array of subjects, including corporate gifts, child labor, International Labor Organization conventions, working hours, sexual harassment, free-market competition, bribery and the integrity of financial reporting.
+It covers our policy on a diverse array of subjects, including corporate gifts, privacy, child labor, International Labor Organization conventions, trade compliance, working hours, sexual harassment, free-market competition, bribery and the integrity of financial reporting.

-The Code of Conduct is built around the campaign "Know Right, Do Right" and consists of a framework of a variety of controls, a strict non-retaliation policy, a training program for employees, the SpeakUp telephone line where people can report potential issues in a confidential manner, a confidential investigation process, risk assessments, background checks and audits.
+The Code of Conduct is built around the campaign "Know Right, Do Right" and consists of a framework of a variety of controls, a strict non-retaliation policy, a training program for employees, the SpeakUp telephone line and online site where people can report potential issues in a confidential manner, a confidential investigation process, risk assessments, background checks and audits.
 Any reports related to the Code of Conduct are brought to the attention of our Ethics Committee to ensure that all reports are properly investigated and addressed.
-Each quarter the Ethics Committee communicates to the Audit Committee all reports and investigations.
+Each quarter the Ethics Committee communicates to the Audit Committee a summary of all reports and investigations.